General education liceum

+Learnings

+To learn in liceum, students have to finish ground school and pass 8-grader exam (E8).
+In profiles, there're expanding 2-4 subjects.

 Before graduating from liceum, students take a final exam called a "matura" (equivalent to the A-Level).
 It's a tradition for students of graduating grades and school staff to host and attend a prom called "studniówka" about a 100 days before the exams.

-There are several types (ages of students in brackets):